 Much like El Chalten, there are hundreds of locations to shoot in Torres del Paine National Park.
 In fact, there are hundreds of compositions to make at each location.
 I’ve only listed 5 locations on this list, but there are obviously way more.
 Some of these places I haven’t visited since my first visit to the park about 8 years ago.
 Others, I revisited last year for a 3rd time.

-Maybe one of the absolute best photo locations in South America.
+Maybe one of the absolute best photo locations in South America – it is likely the most photographed view in Chile, and potentially the most iconic of many iconic Patagonia images.
 And while the waterfall itself isn’t all that great for photography, the views down the river above the falls are simply majestic.
 There are loads of different foregrounds to play with, and more compositions than one could possibly count here.

 Just be careful.
 You’ll be tempted to get right down next to the water, but remember that the river is more fierce than it looks and leads right over the waterfall.